Novecento99/Holophonor/README.md

 ### How to start.

-0. IF you have a NVIDIA video card: download and install [cuda drivers](https://developer.nvidia.com/cuda-downloads) to improve LiuMotion performance
+0. IF you have a NVIDIA video card: download and install [cuda drivers](https://developer.nvidia.com/cuda-downloads) to improve Holophonor performance

-1. download the latest release of LiuMotion from [here](https://drive.google.com/file/d/19PWCz6bl8xvrQoSWMPPgbUrheOCSqOse/view?usp=sharing) and modified version of Friture from [here](https://github.com/Novecento99/friture/releases)
+1. download the latest release of Holophonor from [here](https://drive.google.com/file/d/19PWCz6bl8xvrQoSWMPPgbUrheOCSqOse/view?usp=sharing) and modified version of Friture from [here](https://github.com/Novecento99/friture/releases)

 2. Unzip the downloaded file

-3. Open the folder and double click on LiuMotion.exe
+3. Open the folder and double click on Holophonor.exe

 4. If you want to use a microphone, open Friture and select the microphone you want to use.